sudhay23/ShopOnline-Web-App/CONTRIBUTING.md

 7. Import the `shoponline.sql` file into the phpMyAdmin dashboard which also can be opened from the XAMPP dahsboard

 8. Now you can launch `http://localhost/<shoponlineFolderName>`

+---

+## Opening Issues

+-   Make sure you make changes on a new branch where the naming convention is `<yourUsername>/<yourContributionName>`

+-   You may create new issues with relevant title and description with screenshots preferably